• Facebook

 Remove Cache Server Node

-A pre-existing, already registered server node can be simply removed from the cache it is a part of, using the NCache Management Center and Command Line Tools like PowerShell, etc., as detailed below.
+A pre-existing server node can be simply removed from the cache it is a part of, using the NCache Management Center and PowerShell, etc., as detailed below.

 • In the left navigation bar, click on Clustered Caches.
-This opens up a new page at <server-ip>:8251/.
-The page shows any existing local or clustered caches and additional details like Server and Server Platform.
+This opens up a new page.
+It shows any existing local or clustered caches and additional details like Server and Server Platform.

 • Against the cache name, click on View Details.